Enhancing External Validity of Experiments with Ongoing Sampling

 Derived from the Horvitz–Thompson estimator \citep{horvitz1952generalization}, the basic idea of a weighting-based estimator is to account for the distribution shift of outcomes between the sample and the target population by appropriately weighting the observations.
 This approach ensures that the weighted dataset is representative of the population.
 For instance, \cite{stuart2011use} introduced a propensity-score-based method to model the discrepancy between the sample and the target population, while \cite{dahabreh2019generalizing} proposed an inverse probability weighting (IPW) estimator that incorporates both the probability of participation and the treatment assignment.
 Drawing from these methods, we define the following IPW estimator tailored to the ongoing sampling process.

 where $\hat{\pi}(t\vert\bm{X}_i)$ is an estimator for $\pi(t\vert\bm{X}_i)$.

+The proof of the unbiasedness of this estimator is presented in Appendix~\ref{sec:appendix:unbiasProof}.
 Apart from the reweighting method, alternative approaches—such as the outcome regression method and the doubly robust method—can also be employed to generate adjusted estimators \citep{ding2018causal}.
-Although these methods are less frequently used in practice, we provide an overview of them and primarily focus on IPW estimation (see Appendix~\ref{sec:appendix:estimators}).
+Compared to these methods, the IPW estimator is model-free, requiring no assumptions about the form of the outcome variable, making it more adaptable to a wide range of scenarios.
+Although the outcome regression method and the doubly robust method are less frequently used in practice, we provide an overview of them and primarily focus on IPW estimation (see Appendix~\ref{sec:appendix:estimators}).